WHHHWILL-O/IBM_DS_Cousera-Coding/README.md

 - Hands-on practice on data visualization based on pywaffle, wordcoud and seaborn
 ## IBM-Exercise-Generating-Maps-in-Python
 - Hands-on practice on data visualization based on folium (a library for geograh viz)
+## IBM_Plotly_Basics.jupyterlite
+- Hands-on practice on data visualization based on Ploty (a library for Interactive data viz)